 Usually, one does not set any bound on the frequency range when taking the inverse Fourier transformation.
-This works well for the oscillatory component of the gravitational wave, since this component, as its name indicates, is oscillating frequently enough.
-The low frequency Fourier modes contribute to the lensed waveform negligibly in the strong lensing effect \cite{Nakamura1999wo,Takahashi:2003ix}.
+This works well for the oscillatory component of the gravitational wave, since this component, as its name indicates, is oscillating frequently enough, so the low frequency Fourier modes contribute to the (unlensed) waveform negligibly.
 This will not be true for the memory waveform.
 The memory signal is composed of a huge portion of low frequency modes.
 Thus, it is required to set some suitable frequency bounds when performing the inverse Fourier transform in the strong lensing regime.
 In this way, we actually focus on the high frequency modes that are strongly lensed.
 Of course, the lower frequency modes are also lensed, and could not be ignored if one had a detector, working at the low enough frequency range.
 But in practice, an interferometer works in a relatively narrow frequency band.
 As long as the lens is sufficiently massive, any signal within the frequency band can be treated as strongly lensed.